MAAP-Project/user-metadata-form/deployment/README.md

 Deployment of the UMF uses the AWS CDK v1.
 Ignore the warning that AWS CDK v2 is available, until a proper upgrade can be made of both this project and other CDK projects.

+## 0. Create an environment file

-0. To deploy a new stage, You must also create an environment file in `config/environments/`, e.g.:
+To deploy a new stage, You must also create an environment file in `config/environments/`, e.g.:

 ```bash
 cp config/environments/dit.rb config/environments/aimee.rb
 ```

-1. Initial setup
+## 1. Initial setup

 ```bash
 # clone User Metadata Form repo